 For those of you who have living children at home, it is important to know that those children can also experience post traumatic stress as a result of the loss of their sibling or siblings.
 Signs of post traumatic stress in children include an intense fear of being away from mom and/or dad, regression of skills like toilet training and language, sleep disturbances, acting out their trauma in play, new fears and anxieties (even ones unrelated to the loss), physical aches and pains of unknown origin, and irritability or aggression.
 If you notice these behaviors in your child, seek support from their pediatrician or a therapist who works with children or adolescents.

 Mental health in the wake of loss can feel scary and overwhelming.
 It might seem as though you are alone in it or that you are unable support your significant other.
 You are not alone if you are experiencing any of the above behaviors, thought patterns, or changes in personality.
 It is imperative that you communicate if you feel yourself identifying with this information.
-Receiving a terminal prenatal diagnosis, carrying the pregnancy to term, and delivering your baby is going to have an effect on your mental health.
+Receiving a prenatal diagnosis of a life-limiting condition, carrying the pregnancy to term, and delivering your baby is going to have an effect on your mental health.

 Trust that your spouse and your care team want to support you and care for you well.
 Asking for help is often the most freeing and empowering thing you can do for yourself.
 Talk to your significant other or doctor about counseling, support groups, medication, or other ways you would feel best supported.
 There is nothing wrong with needing medication if you and your support team feel as though it would help you.
 Medication can take time and adjustments before you feel right so be open and communicative with your doctor about any physical side effects experienced.